An awesome Sandwich doesn't have to be stuffed with high-fat, cholesterol spreads and filling and are perfect for using up leftovers...

 Method:

-2. Beat the egg well and pour it over the mushrooms, tilting the pan so the egg covers the bottom.
+- Beat the eggs well and pour over the mushrooms, tilting the pan so the egg covers the bottom.
 Season with a llittle salt, some pepper and thyme.
 When the bottom of the omelette is lightly browned, turn it over.
 (It doesn't matter if it breaks up.)
-Cool.
+Cook a few mins; remove from pan, cool.

-3. Spread one slice of each sandwich thinly with tapenade or yoghurt-mayo.
-Top with 1/2 the omelette.
+- Generously spread one slice of each sandwich with tapenade or pesto.
+Top with 1/2 the omelette, cutting to fit.
 Press bread firmly together.

 CHEESE

-Cream Cheese, recommended max 20-30% fat-reduced (OR full-fat if there are no cholesterol issues)
+Cream Cheese, recommended max 20-30% fat-reduced (OR full-fat if there are no cholesterol issues); good vegan cream cheeses are now available but at a price.

-• Kid-friendly: Use a good solid bread for these and don't make them too far in advance.
-Cover bread with a thin layer of butter; spread cream cheese on top.
+- Kid-friendly: Use a good solid bread for these and don't make them more than half an hour in advance.
 (Sourdough or Spelt bread are perfect.)
+Thinly butter one slice bread; spread cream cheese generously on top.
 Cover with 3-6 halved, unseeded grapes.
-Can also be served as an open-faced sandwich.
+Cut into thick fingers (crusts on are easier to handle.)
+Can also be served as a two-slice sandwich but kids seem to like the open an open-faced ones better.

-• Showstopper: (Not Skinny!)
-Spread a thick layer of cream cheese to the corners of multi-seed wholewheat Or Irish soda bread bread.
-If you are really pulling out the stops, add a layer of solid honey.
-Scatter liberally with chopped (pref) fresh or dried dates.
-(This filling is very popular with people from the Middle East but is a show-stopper for anyone -- though it is, of course, very high in fat & sugar.)
+- SHOWSTOPPER: (Not Skinny!)
+Prep just before serving.
+Spread a thick layer of cream cheese to the corners of multi-seed wholewheat/sourdough Or Irish soda bread.
+If you are really pulling out the stops, add a thin layer of good solid honey.
+Scatter liberally with chopped (pref) fresh dates.
+If using dried dates, soften by refreshing with boiling water, draining and drying.
+(This filling is very popular with people from the Middle East but is a show-stopper for anyone -- though it is, of course, extremely high in fat & sugar.)

-Hard cheese, 20-30% fat reduced for the cholesterol conscious (the quality of fat-reduced cheeses varies, 67goingon50 recommends Davidstow.)
+Hard cheese, 20-30% fat reduced for the cholesterol conscious (the quality of fat-reduced cheeses varies, 67goingon50 recommends Davidstow) or Vegan Cheese for the dairy-phobic

-• Classic Cheese Sarnie: Thinly slice the cheese.
+- Classic Cheese Sarnie: Thinly slice the cheese.
 Spread a thin layer of wholegrain mustard on brown bread.
-Cover with cheese slices then 1 to 1.5 tsp Branston pickle (opt).
+Cover with cheese slices then -1.5 tsp Branston pickle (opt).
 Add thin slices tomato, then cucumber.
 Top with a washed & dried leaf of (or shredded) crunchy lettuce.
 Press down firmly with another slice of unbuttered bread.
+Serve in halves rather than quarters or the filling may fall out.

-• Cheese with a twist: Layer thinly sliced Cheddar with Chive and Onion on lightly buttered white bread.
-Cover with slices of Granny Smith apple lightly dipped in lemon juice.
+- Cheese with a twist: Layer thinly sliced Cheddar with Chive and Onion on lightly buttered white bread.
+Add slices of Granny Smith apple lightly dipped in lemon juice.
 Cover with second slice bread.

 VEGETABLE DIPS IN SANDWICHES/WRAPS